greenwyrt/plover2CAT/docs/reference/main.md

 - `gen_style_formats`: generates complete font and paragraph format dicts recursively for each style
 - `select_style_file`: load style fil from user file selction
 - `style_from_template`: reads ODF or RTF file, extracting only style information to write to new style file
-- `display_block_data`: triggered manually after text changes or split/merge, updates style and block properties display, triggers autocomplete dropdown if toggled
+- `display_block_data`: updates style and block properties display, triggers autocomplete dropdown if toggled
 - `display_block_steno`: takes strokes, update Reveal Steno dock with strokes, called from `display_block_data`
 - `refresh_steno_display`: updates Reveal Steno pane manually
 - *`update_paragraph_style`*: updates style of present paragraph block
 - `update_style_display`: updates UI elements to display present style
 - `style_edit`: changes properties of current style to user selections
+- `check_undo_stack`: will trigger editor style refresh if undo/redo action is related to style changes
 - `new_style`: create a new style based on current style
 - *`refresh_editor_styles`*: complete refresh of all paragraph blocks based on present styles
 - *`to_next_styles`*: sets current block style based on `nextstylename` attribute of previous block if exists